-- The costs to operate the AMF are anticipated to decrease as a result of the installation of more functional and energy efficient systems in Phases I and II of this project. - Improved bus storage and circulation design, drainage, snowmelt will help reduce accidents on the premises. - Covered outdoor bus storage in Phase III is anticipated to decrease idling time by transit buses resulting in less fuel consumption and further reduce maintenance costs for the transit buses due to less exposure to freezing temperatures.
+- There will be minimal impact to the operating budget mainly because this entire capital project is funded by proceeds from the Series 2010A bond issuance by Pitkin County on behalf of the Authority and a FTA Section 5309 State of Good Repair grant. - The costs to operate the AMF are anticipated to decrease as a result of the installation of more functional and energy efficient systems in Phases I and II of this project. - Improved bus storage and circulation design, drainage, snowmelt will help reduce accidents on the premises. - Covered outdoor bus storage in Phase III is anticipated to decrease idling time by transit buses resulting in less fuel consumption and further reduce maintenance costs for the transit buses due to less exposure to freezing temperatures.